Updated: 21 June 2016

 Read about Woolf and place

-- Read Jan Morris’ 1993 book Travels with Virginia Woolf, published by the Hogarth Press.
+- Read Jan Morris’ 1993 book Travels with Virginia Woolf.
 In it, Morris collects Woolf’s travel writing and adds commentary of her own after traveling along Woolf’s paths.
 Read Katherine Knorr’s 1994 review in the New York Times.

 - Read Katherine Hill-Miller‘s book From the Lighthouse to Monk’s House: A Guide to Virginia Woolf’s Literary Landscapes (Duckworth, 2001).